Article 4 directions

 From Wednesday, December 6, statutory planning fees will be increased.

 Article 4 directions restrict permitted development rights within a specified street or area.
 The directions only apply to houses that are in use as a single dwelling house.
 Commercial properties and flats do not have permitted development rights.

 Under an Article 4 direction, external changes to elevations visible from public viewpoints require planning permission.
 It does not mean that works cannot be carried out, but simply that they are no longer automatically permitted.
-There are no planning fees for applications relating to Article 4 directions.

 The following list gives an indication of those changes requiring planning permission as a result of an Article 4 direction:

 Changes to windows, doors, chimneys and other material alterations.

 The addition of a porch.
 This would include infilling an open porch.

 Construction of any building within the grounds of a house where this would be visible from any public viewpoint.

 Putting down a hard surface, for example a drive, or replacing an existing drive.